 Doing Your Salmon Permit Justice

 What's the point in buying an often expensive salmon fishing permit to then turn up unprepared or unskilled on the salmon river.
-A basic level of tactical awareness should be mandatory in this business even though many fishers likely wouldn't understand it was for their own benefit.
+A basic level of tactical awareness should be mandatory in this business even though many fishers likely wouldn't understand it was for their own benefit and success in the sport.

 Synchronised Catch Statistic Recording

-Imagine if the A9 or M8 was full of drivers that had never taking a driving lesson (not that you'd think some of them had anyway!) and just how much danger and frustration would evolve!
-If you look at any business or pursuit there's usually some form of formal training involved but 'hey ho' not in Scottish salmon fishing.
+Imagine if the A9 or M8 was full of drivers that had never taking a driving lesson (not that you wouldn't already think that anyway!) and just how much danger and frustration would evolve!
+If you look at any business or pursuit there's usually some form of training involved but not in Scottish salmon fishing.
 We have also developed this 'catch stats' theme as the 'be all and end all' of the business but who's 'catch stat'ing the quality of the fishing effort?
-From what I see the 'catch stats' recording is actually in perfect 'synchronicity' with the expert salmon fisher brigade who turn up on the numerous Scottish salmon beats and show the majority of anglers how to put the 'ball (fish) in the back of the net'!
+From what I see the 'catch stats' recording is actually in perfect 'synchronicity' with the competent salmon fishers who turn up on the numerous Scottish salmon beats and show the majority of anglers how to put a fish in the landing net.

 Acquire Some Professional Fine Tuning